 As with most Facebook rollouts, it actually happened quite gradually.
 And for a while, it was possible to switch back and forth between New Facebook and Old Facebook (or Facebook Classic, as they called it).

-Since I originally posted this, most Facebook users have been switched over to the new layout, and the option to switch back that I originally described below has been removed.
+But since I originally posted this, most Facebook users have been switched over to the new layout, and the built-in option to switch back that I originally described below has been removed.
 I’m not aware of any official way to go back to the old Facebook layout (which is now called Classic Facebook).

 Browser Plugins to Revert to Old Facebook Layout